 How does implied consent play out in real life, though?

-If you have any questions about implied consent, please give me a call or send me an email.
+If you have any questions about implied consent or have been charged with a DUI and want to know your rights, please give me a call or send me an email.
 I am always more than happy to talk with you.
 Until next time, remember, if you have to be guilty of anything, be guilty of greatness.
 Take great care.